-Wondering where the best public beaches in Tulum to visit are?
+Searching for the best Tulum beach Mexico has to offer?
 You’re not alone!
-Here’s the thing most of the fancy beach clubs and beach hotels in Tulum don’t want you to know… All beaches in Mexico are public.
-There are no private beaches in Mexico and it is illegal to block public access to the beach.
+Here’s what most of the fancy Tulum beach clubs and beach hotels in Tulum don’t want you to know: all beaches in Mexico are public.
+There are no private beaches in Mexico, and blocking public access to the beach is illegal.

-So, in this blog post, I’m going to share the best beaches in Tulum and give you some tips for getting on the beach without having to pay!
+In this Tulum beach blog, I’m sharing the best beaches in Tulum and tips for accessing the beach without paying.

-By far the easiest way to get onto the best public beaches in Tulum Mexico is to just walk on through the entrance to one of the beach clubs.
-If anyone asks you, tell them you are going for a drink.
-Then just keep on walking right on through to the other side.
-It normally works just fine.
-It’s actually a bit more tricky when you want to leave as they don’t like you to pass back through unless you really did by a drink!
+The easiest way to access the best beach Tulum spots is to walk through the entrance to one of the beach clubs—if anyone asks, tell them you’re going for a drink.
+Keep on walking, and you should be fine.
+It can be tricky when you leave, as the staff doesn’t want you to pass back through unless you buy a drink.

 A note on privilege…

 I can’t write this post about the best Tulum Mexico beach without mentioning it’s much easier for me (a white European woman) to access a Tulum beach than it might be for a person of color, especially a local Mexican.
 Why?
 Most of the time, I can just walk right on through the hotels and resorts, and most of the time, no one questions me.
 However, when I’ve tried to do this with my Mexican friends, whether we’re successful has been hit or miss.

 Tulum Beach Mexico Guide: Best Beach in Tulum